-I doubt any of us thought it would be two years later during another phase of a still-continuing pandemic.
+I doubt any of us thought it would be during another phase of a still-continuing pandemic.

 Your lives have carried on.
 Your college carried on.
 But we know looking forward that carrying on as before is no longer good enough.